weigon/openssl-tls13-ping-pong/README.md

 # TLS 1.3 + TCP Fast Open

-1. [TCP Fast Open] added support to send data in the first packet of the TLS handshake.
+1. [TCP Fast Open] added support to send data in the first packet of the TCP handshake.
 2. [TLS 1.3] added support for 0-RTT,
 allowing to send application data in the first packet of the TLS handshake.